 Join me in this session to explore the fascinating world of AI and ML technologies provided today by Microsoft, from the point of view of the .NET developer.
 We’ll talk about the existing divide between classical software development and data science and we’ll explore available solutions for closing the gap to help you with the first steps in the fabulous world of data science.

-Intelligent Bots for Mere Mortals - How to build your first enterprise-grade, cloud-powered, C# based intelligent chat-bot in 20 minutes or lessSilviu Niculita - Director of Engineering, 8x8
+Intelligent Bots for Mere Mortals - How to build your first enterprise-grade, cloud-powered, C# based intelligent chat-bot in 20 minutes or lessSilviu Niculita - Engineering Manager, UIPath

 Some of us are old enough to remember Microsoft Clippy.
 Well, guess what?
 Due to enhancements in hardware, voice recognition, natural language processing, and machine learning algorithms, bots suddenly seem very cool again.
 In the consumer space, you can get your very own virtual assistant for as little as $50.
 This session focuses on how tools like Microsoft Azure and the Bot Framework will allow you to leverage your existing C# skills to build, connect, deploy, and manage intelligent bots to naturally interact with your users on a website, app, Cortana, Microsoft Teams, Skype, Slack, Facebook Messenger, and more.

 Starting game development (with C# in Unity)Marius Pop - Full stack developer, Fortech